Greece Moments Greece Moments

 Sunset behind Ano Syros

-Even today, donkeys bring building materials to Ano Syros, because you can only explore the small streets on foot.
-This is the place where people settled on Syros in the Middle Ages.
+Even today, donkeys bring building materials to Ano Syros, as the narrow streets can only be explored on foot.
+This is where people first settled on Syros during the Middle Ages.
 The hill offered good protection against pirate attacks.

 griechenland ano syros esel